21/11/2024

 Communication & Event Specialist

-xFarm Technologies and dss+ presented the first survey on Italian farmers' readiness to adopt more sustainable and resilient practices conducted among more than 1,000 respondents.
-Many data emerged: 30 percent of respondents see climate change as the main risk to the farm, 90 percent say they are open to sustainable practices, but a lack of skills and capital are highlighted.
+xFarm Technologies and dss+ have conducted the first survey on the readiness of Italian farmers to adopt practices that promote sustainability and resilience, with more than 1000 respondents.
+According to the survey, 30% of respondents see climate change as the main risk to their business and 90% say they are open to sustainable practices.
+Lack of skills and capital were also cited as problems.

-What then are the solutions to trigger change?
-Increased contractual and market access benefits, availability of tools for farm management, training and economic development.
+What solutions should be used to drive change?
+Increased contract and market access benefits, availability of farm management tools, training and business growth.

 Milan, Nov.
-21, 2024 - xFarm Technologies, a tech company that supports the work of 450,000 farms belonging to more than 100 supply chains on more than 7 million hectares worldwide, and dss+ a leading company in Operations management consulting services, present the first survey on the readiness of Italian farmers to adopt more sustainable and resilient practices in Italy.
-The survey was conducted on a sample of 1,000 farmers and identified some of the most useful elements for designing appropriate improvement programs in the field of Regenerative Agriculture.
-The study was previewed at Agri Data Green Summit, the usual event organized by xFarm Technologies with the contribution of Bericus to discuss the new perspectives of the Agritech sector.
+21, 2024 - xFarm Technologies, a tech company that supports the work of 450,000 farms belonging to over 100 supply chains and covering more than 7 million hectares worldwide, and dss+ leading provider of operations management consulting services, have conducted the first survey on the readiness of Italian farmers to adopt practices that promote sustainability and resilience.
+The study, carried out on a sample of 1,000 farmers , identified several useful elements for designing appropriate improvement programmes in the field of regenerative agriculture.
+The study was presented at the Agri Data Green Summit, the event organized by xFarm Technologies with the contribution of Bericus to discuss new perspectives in the Agritech sector.

 The key to virtuous change